pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1293-enh_tmo_mpod_apalis_hotfix.rst

 --------
-- Fix an issue where arbitrarily large negative values were permitted to be passed during the `MPODApalisChannel.set_voltage` method, and where small values passed to a negative-polarity channel would clamp to the most negative value.
+- Fix an issue where arbitrarily large negative values were permitted to be passed during the `MPODApalisChannel.set_voltage` method, and where small values passed to a negative-polarity channel would jump to the most negative value.

 Maintenance